-Director James Cameron switched to a vegan diet in 2012, and has since become a vocal proponent of plant-based diets for both environmental and health reasons, the Las Vegas Informer reported Aug.
-17.
+Director James Cameron switched to a vegan diet in 2012, and has since become a vocal proponent of plant-based diets for both environmental and health reasons.

 Cameron became vegan in 2011, saying he was motivated by a desire to preserve the planet.
 Along the way, the Oscar-winning director lost weight and dramatically improved his health.
 At 60, James said he feels better than ever, and credits his vegan diet for his amazing transformation.

 "If you’d asked me when I was 30, I would have thought, 'Your life’s over.
 Just get in the box, get on with it,' " Cameron told the Sydney Morning Herald.
 "But I went 100 percent plant-based — vegan — two-and-a-half years ago.
 I’ve got tons of energy.
 I’m fitter now.
 I’m running farther than I did when I was in my 20s.’’